cph-cachet/carp-webservices-spring/README.md

 # Services

-The main services of the application are the following: Collections/Documents/Files/Consents/Datapoints/Studies/Protocols/Deployments.
+The main services of the application are the following:

+* Collections
+* Documents
+* Files
+* Consents
+* Datapoints
+* Studies
+* Protocols
+* Deployments.
+* Data

 All of them have a dedicated package with their own controller, service, and persistence layers, however, there are differences in their management.

 ## CARP-Core services